pat/thinking-sphinx/common_issues.md

 <h3 id="mysql_large_fields">MySQL and Large Fields</h3>

-If you've got a field that is built off multiple values in one column - ie: through a has_many association - then you may hit MySQL's default limit for string concatenation: 1024 characters.
+If you've got a field that is built off multiple values in one column from a MySQL database - ie: through a has_many association - then you may hit MySQL's default limit for string concatenation: 1024 characters.
 You can increase the [group_concat_max_len](http://dev.mysql.com/doc/refman/5.1/en/server-system-variables.html#sysvar_group_concat_max_len) value by adding the following to your index definition:

 {% highlight rb %}
 set_property :group_concat_max_len => 8192